vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/index.md

 ---
 !!! tip

-    Use the search bar above; it might help you find what you want faster.
+    Use the search bar above to help you find what you want faster.

 - [mp-build](build.md): Pack file building errors relating to the "`Unable to build pak file`" error from `mp-build`.